EPIC448/KnightProject/Readme.md

    //Car Racing app...
 BlockChain car racers....
     heads shot...
 Car reacing in the background.
     //keep the house that horse that is on page

+    // Different Pitures for each sections..
+    // A live video on thepafe as well.
+     Update contacts and pictures.
+With real testimoys

+ Frequently asske quesiton.

+  FOOTER
+   add Connections to LinkedIn.
+   BlogPosts Tecture.
+And Spanish Blog.